We are excited to announce our latest release!

 This functionality lets you create new Tabs (the dashboards displayed inside the Python notebook) and also export them as HTML reports.
 We will soon make it easy to add custom JSON profiles as well.

 To add a custom Tab in Evidently, you need to create a new Tab class, give it a name, and list the widgets you want to include.
 You can list the existing Evidently widgets or the custom ones you are created, or both.
-Check the documentation to see a code example of creating a custom Tab

 When might you want to create a custom Tab?